SulemanMohiuddin/Coding-Website/README.md

 Screenshot of the website<br>
-This was our first assignment of the course Web engineering
+This was our first assignment of the course Web engineering.
+We were tasked in making a website similar to that of W3Schools.

+Features
+  -Homepage/index page
+  -Both sidebar and navbar
+  -Breadcrumbs on everypage
+  -atleast 5 languages.
+  -Video available for each code displayed
+  -Take Quiz button on the top right

 <br><h1> HomePage </h1>
 <br>
 ![image](https://github.com/SulemanMohiuddin/Coding-Website/assets/96354394/2fd76588-524a-4985-9aee-6ad6a4a42aee)